What is Mastitis in cattle?

 Mastitis is an inflammation of the udder tissue.
 This can be caused by a physical trauma or an infection (microorganisms).

-Some important points to help reduce the incidence of mastitis in dairy cows:
+There are several important steps which can be taken to help reduce the incidence of mastitis in dairy cows.

-- Hygiene and cleanliness: It is crucial to keep facilities clean.
+- Hygiene and cleanliness It is crucial to keep facilities clean.
 Cows should be milked in a clean, dry environment and milking equipment should be cleaned and disinfected regularly.
 Workers should wash their hands before milking.
-Hygiene is paramount.
+Hygiene is of paramount importance.

-- Early detection: It is important to detect mastitis in its early stages.
-Some signs include; swelling, redness, and warmth in the udder, as well as a decrease in milk production.
-Early detection of mastitis helps greatly to prevent cross-infection to other cows within the herd, avoiding the use of strong antibiotics and expensive treatments of potentially more serious illnesses.
+- Early detection It is important to detect mastitis in its early stages.
+Signs of mastitis include swelling, redness, and warmth in the udder, as well as a decrease in milk production.
+Early detection of mastitis helps greatly to prevent cross-infection to other cows within the herd.
+This in turn helps to avoid the use of strong antibiotics and expensive treatments of potentially more serious illnesses.

 Image thanks to Wolfgang Ehrecke